I am I and my circumstance; and, if I do not save it, I do not save myself.José Ortega y Gasset

 At that time the idea I heard, from adults, before traveling; it was that life is better there, that you are going to live with your dad.
 The only thing I came to understand from those words was that there was an immense expectation, the anticipation was all around me.
 No one sat down to explain to me what did they mean by ‘life is better there‘? or why would we stop living with Mom?

 The first days

-When my sisters and I arrived in the U.S. the word “better” came to feel absolete.
+When my sisters and I arrived in the U.S. the word “better” came to feel obsolete.
 We went from living with a mother involved in all aspects of our lives, to living with a father who, despite being close, remained absent from our lives.
 That was the hardest reality to understand; our presence seemed to burden and bother our own father.
 The same person who had asked us to come and live with him, at the time we needed him most, seemed to regret having brought us.
 In time I would understand that our father did not have a moral compass; or ideas of his own–the decision to bring us to live in the U.S. was not his idea, everything indicated that he had not really thought about the future that awaited us after having taken us out of Bolivia.
 I forgave my dad a few years ago and apologized to him, the transition was not easy for anyone.
-I was an ungrateful teenager, he an adult unaware of where he went wrong while trying to make things better for his family.
+I was an ungrateful teenager, he an adult riddled with worries, unaware of where he went wrong while trying to make things better for his family.